Monday, April 1, 2024

 “I will.”

-“And don’t slouch in the chair.”
+This is all on you.
+One more thing.
+Don’t slouch in the chair.”
 My father was a stickler for a good impression.

 “Yes, sir.”

-"I'm Bob.
+"I'm Brother Bob.
 Please sit down.”
 He pointed to a pair of leather chairs and shut the door.

 I sat, but said nothing, because his head was covered by a thick mat of hair, whose color didn't match his sideburns.